Bartanakin/Gothic-Remake-Picklocking/README.md

 Defines the initial configuration of the lock.

 - The file contains one line with numbers from `1` to `7`.
-- Each number represents the initial position of one plate.
+- Each number represents the initial position of a plate in the.
 - Plates are ordered from left-bottom to right-top.
-- `1` means the plate is farthest toward bottom-right.
+- `1` means the plate is farthest toward left-bottom.
-- `7` means the plate is farthest toward top-left.
+- `7` means the plate is farthest toward right-top.

 If the lock has `n` plates, this line should contain exactly `n` numbers.